MustacescuPaul/stackoverflow-light/README.md

 - API Gateway base URL from `Outputs`
-- Client secret, client id and domain from the `User Pool Client` in AWS Cognito
+- Client secret, client id and domain from the `User Pool Client` in AWS Cognito These would normally live in AWS Secrets Manager / .env

 ## Testing